TheDotProtocol/tauos/docs/tau-store.md

 Apps you need.
 Privacy you deserve.

-Tau Store is your official marketplace for apps, tools, themes, and updates — all curated to meet the TauOS standard of privacy-first and zero-bloat.
+Tau Store is your official marketplace for apps, tools, themes, and updates — all curated to meet the TauCore™ standard of privacy-first and zero-bloat.

 ## 🚫 No Ads.
 No Trackers.
 No Spyware.
 Every app in the Tau Store is vetted for security, usability, and respect for user data.
 We believe your app store shouldn't be a surveillance tool — it should be a trusted gateway to software that works for you.